 - Satisfy the School of Graduate Studies’ English Language Proficiency requirements as published in the graduate catalog.

-- At least two years of prior work experience in a medical laboratory is preferred (include a resume of applicable work experience with School of Graduate Studies application).
+- Previous work experience as a MLS/CLS/MT is recommended (include a resume of applicable work experience with application).

 Students seeking the Master of Science degree at the University of North Dakota must satisfy all general requirements set forth by the School of Graduate Studies as well as particular requirements set forth by the Medical Lab Science Program.

 - A minimum of 33 total semester credits as outlined in the Curriculum section

 - Successful completion of two comprehensive examinations.

 All Foundation Courses are required for degree completion.
 MLS 525 must be completed in the first semester.
 MLS 524 should be completed during the first or second fall semester.
 MLS 515 should be completed in the last spring semester.

 |Current Trends and Issues in Medical Laboratory Science

 |Professional Communication in the Medical Laboratory